 Multi-year health plans have the potential to finally align the interests of health plan enrollees and insurers by reaping long-term benefits of patient health management.

 Hangsheng Liu is a policy researcher at the RAND Corporation, the practice lead in technology and population health for RAND Health Advisory Services, and a professor at the Pardee RAND Graduate School.
 Trained in medicine and public policy, he has extensive experience using economic and policy analyses to support decisionmaking for both private entities and governments.
 In particular, his recent work focuses on developing new business models for device and pharmaceutical companies and demonstrating value of these new models.

 In prior work, Liu helped clients estimate the size of potential markets, develop pricing strategies for new medical technologies, and guide their marketing efforts.
 He has also evaluated various new technologies, program interventions, and public policies, such as technologies on e-prescribing and medication adherence, employer-sponsored health and wellness programs, innovations in primary care, workers' compensation programs and payment reforms, quality improvement initiatives, and laws and regulations.

 Liu received a B.Med. (medical degree) from Shanghai Medical University, an M.S. in social medicine and health management from Fudan University, and a Ph.D. in health services research and policy from the University of Rochester.

-Liu H, Waxman D, Main R, Mattke S, "Trends in Cost and Utilization of Anesthesia Services during Gastroenterology Procedures in 2003-2009," Journal of American Medical Association, 307(11):1178-1184, 2012
+Liu H, Waxman D, Main R, Mattke S, "Trends in Cost and Utilization of Anesthesia Services during Gastroenterology Procedures in 2003-2009," JAMA, 307(11):1178-1184, 2012